broadinstitute/cromwell/docs/Configuring.md

 _For the Doc-A-Thon_

+**NOTES TO EDITOR:**
-**NOTE TO EDITOR:** There are a large number of options in [`cromwell.examples.conf`](https://github.com/broadinstitute/cromwell/blob/develop/cromwell.examples.conf).
+- There are a large number of options in [`cromwell.examples.conf`](https://github.com/broadinstitute/cromwell/blob/develop/cromwell.examples.conf).
 Only the existing options listed here were updated.
 We can add more in the future.
+- These subsections are not headers, so links to subsections do not direct you there.
+(Note on note, there are now some subsections.
+Others are just **bold**.)

 **Questions to answer and things to consider:**